koujackysaid/Delta-Hedging-Project/README.md

 # Delta-Hedging-Project
-- Create Simulation of delta hedging scenario.
-Holding a call option for a month, and attribute the source of pnl
+- Simulated holding a call option of AAPL for a month, and Delta hedged it.
+Daily mark to market to record the price and implied volatility.
+Explained option P&L and Delta hedge P&L by Greeks.
+Observed the impact of the path dependency of $Gamma in option trading
+- Applied Black Scholes Model to build up the price and Greeks formula in VBA.
+Utilized Python to explore further Greeks hedging (Delta, Gamma, Vega) by applying math and scipy to create a European Options class based on Black Scholes Model to enhance the efficiency and tidiness of operations.
+Also applied the linalg modules of numpy to calculate the inversed matrix of Greeks to get the required weightings of hedging assets
 - Compare the impact of realized volatility on the final pnl given condition rv> model iv, rv = model iv, and rv<model iv
-- conduct dynamic hedge in Python, hedge Gamma and Vega first, then Delta, applying basic matrix multiplication